Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 # But First a Recap ..

-- A **pointer** is a variable that stores the address of another variable.
+- A **pointer** is a variable that stores the address of another variable
-- Efficient memory management
+- Useful for memory management:
-- Direct access to data
+  + Direct access to data
-- Dynamic memory handling
+  + Dynamic memory handling

 ```C
 #include <stdio.h>